relisemai/relisemai.github.io/_pages/about.md

 Research Interests
 ======
-My research interests are in symbiotic human-machine autonomy (also called shared autonomy).
+Fundamentally, the question that drives my research is how humans can build our technology and devices so that we achieve peak performance together.
+I try to integrate engineering and cognitive science approaches in my approach to symbiotic human-machine autonomy (also called shared autonomy).
+My current focus is in applying physics-based symbiotic autonomy principles to complex systems like transportation and robotics.

 Professional Profile
 ======